georgemitenkov/GSoC-2020/README.md

 10. **Documentation and style fixes**

-    These patches contain the conversion's documentation updates, as well as some style/bug fixes.
+    These patches contain the conversion's manual updates, as well as some style/bug fixes.

     Patches: